 Corpus linguistics, historical linguistics, philology, pragmatics, sociolinguistics and computer-assisted language learning

 I have organised the workshop “Celebrating the 10th Anniversary of A Corpus of English Dialogues 1560–1760: Research on Historical Corpora of Speech-related Texts” (21-22 April 2016) at Mid-Sweden University: the papers presented are included in a special issue of the Journal of Historical Pragmatics (19:2), edited by myself and Merja Kytö.

 A current project with Peter J. Grund concerns how speech is presented in writing in witness depositions from England during the period 1560-1760.
 We have written an article entitled “‘speaking base approbious words’: Speech Representation in Early Modern English Witness Depositions”, which was published in the Journal of Historical Pragmatics (18: 1) in 2017.
 We have also completed another study entitled “Free indirect speech, slipping, or a system in flux?
 Exploring the continuum between direct and indirect speech in Early Modern English”, a draft of which was presented in August 2016 at the workshop “The Dynamics of Speech Representation in the History of English”, which we organised at the University of Duisberg-Essen, Germany.
 The papers from the workshop will be published as an edited volume by Oxford University Press, with Peter J. Grund and myself as editors.
-We are currently also working on an article on speech-reporting expressions in Early Modern English: one article has already been written in 2019 and we will extend this study in a further article.
+We are currently investigating speech-reporting expressions in Early Modern English: one article has already been written in 2019 and we will extend this study in a further article.

 Teaching and tutoring

 I teach courses in subject didactics, business English, grammar, English proficiency, linguistics and language history at undergraduate level.
 I also teach language history and corpus linguistics at MA and PhD level, and have taught MA and PhD courses in pragmatics, semantics and syntax.
 I supervise undergraduate, MA and doctoral dissertations in English linguistics.

 I have been President of SWESSE (The Swedish Society for the Study of English) since May 2017.